 The pages of Indian history are unlimited and vast.
-A simple look at it and one can see the thousands of names who have fought for the Independent India that we have today and contributed to it from every sphere of life.
+A simple look at it and one can see the thousands of names who have fought for the Independent India and contributed to it from every sphere of life.
 However, there are many pages of this history that are often overlooked and the names forgotten.
 One such name is Surayya Tyabji – the woman who came up with the final design of our national flag.

 Born and brought up in Hyderabad (Andhra Pradesh, now capital of Telangana) in 1919, Surayya Tyabji was a reputed artist who was known for her uncustomary and progressive outlook on life and society.
 Remembering her, Laila Tyabji, daughter of Surayya and Badruddin Tyabji writes, “If she had to choose a representative image for herself, it wouldn’t have been that carefully composed picture of an ambassadorial wife that was up in that exhibition.
 She’d probably have chosen one of her escaping into her own private world of painting or even the one climbing the high rocks of Hyderabad, her sari tucked up to her knees.
 She was the kind of Muslim woman people don’t talk about because she didn’t fit either the docile voiceless burkha-clad stereotype or the fiery activist one.
 My family had plenty of the latter, though mercifully none of the former.
 But, in her own way, Amma was also a pathbreaker.“

 Surayya Tyabji was married to Badruddin Tyabji who was an Indian Civil Servant and later served as the Vice Chancellor for the Aligarh Muslim University.
 She was a member of various committees under the Constituent Assembly and has played major roles in many of them.
 Artistic and multi-talented, she painted, cooked, sewed, rode, swam and managed the family investments.